rmorshea/pyalect/docs/source/index.rst

 But Why?
 --------

 Now why would you want to transpile Python one might ask?
-Well the aren't very many problems that ought to be solved this way, but the most obvious one is the ability to use special syntax in your normal Python code.
+Well a transpiler probably isn't the first tool you should reach for when trying to solve a problem, but sometime's it's the only option.
+For example, sometimes the easiest way to express a given bit of logic turns out to be sub-optimal when it comes to performance - in this situation you could use a transpiler optimize your expressive, but inefficient code.
+On the otherhand you may have purely assthetic reasons for using a transpiler to transform pretty, but invalid syntax into an uglier, but valid form so that it can be executed.
 For example, one might want to transpile the following `HTM <https://github.com/developit/htm>`__ style string template:

 .. code-block::